Your money-making expert. Financial journalist, TV and radio personality.

 If you have a long-term condition, become disabled or are a parent of a disabled child the Disabled Facilities Grant (DFG) can help with costs to adapt your home to suit a resident’s needs.
 It is available in England, Wales and Northern Ireland.
 Scotland has its own rules.

 A Disabled Facilities Grant is intended to make day-to-day life in your home easier.
-It covers adaptations which will provide essential facilities in your home adequate for your needs, and changes that will give you better mobility into and around your home.
-This could include:
+It covers adaptations to essential facilities in your home and make it adequate for your needs.
+These include changes that will give you better mobility into and around your home, such as:

-Disabled people who require adaptations or structural changes to their home to make it accessible for their needs.
+Disabled people who require adaptations or structural changes to their home to make it accessible for their needs can apply.
 The term ‘disabled’ encompasses people who have a:

 The cash is for changes that are necessary to meet a resident’s disability requirements and the work must be reasonable and practical.
 Common examples include: